fast-af/developer-portal-starter/developer-portal/for-shoppers/orders/overview/what-happens.md

 ## New Fast Account

-If you are new to Fast you will be asked to sign up with email, name, phone number, address, payment (image of form fields)
+If you are new to Fast you will be asked to sign up with email, name, phone number, address, payment (image of form fields).

 ## Existing Account